aimllifetime/behavior_cloning/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 198 and line 202).
+The model contains dropout layers in order to reduce overfitting (model.py lines 233 and line 237).

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 How to collect or generate augumented data set will be explained later.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 220).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 255).

 model.compile(loss='mse', optimizer='adam')

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road with multiple laps i.e. clockwise, counter clockwise and focused sharp turn after bridges.
 Each type of those training data was chosen carefully to keep in in center of road with smooth steering.

+The training data is fed into training model through **generator()** (codeline 136) in which yield (codeline 183) is used.

 For details about how I created the training data, see the next section.